 A minor who does not have the necessary document to complete Section III of the form should have a Texas resident parent or legal guardian complete section III and note their relationship to the minor in the signature box.

 Section IV of the Declaration of Texas Residency Form must be completed by an authorized representative of the production company or incentive applicant who has reviewed and authenticated (to the best of their ability) the document presented by the employee to complete section III of the form.
 It is not necessary to obtain a physical copy of the employee's document.

 To be considered valid, Declaration of Texas Residency Forms must be filled out completely, correctly and legibly.
 Any residency form with missing or illegible information or that is completed with an expired or invalid document will be considered invalid.
-To avoid potential problems with residency documentation, the residency form should be completed at the start of an individual's employment on a project.

 Individuals with properly completed Declaration of Texas Residency Forms are the only people considered Texas residents for the purposes of calculating the 70% residency requirement.
 Eligible payments made to these individuals can be applied toward the incentive.
 These individuals should be included in the crew and cast count and listed on the crew and cast lists as Texas residents.

 Individuals without properly completed Declaration of Texas Residency Forms cannot be considered Texas residents for the purposes of calculating the 70% residency requirement, and any payments made to these individuals cannot be applied toward the incentive.
 These individuals should be included in the crew and cast count and listed on the crew and cast lists as non-Texas residents.